-Why You Should Choose Your Memory Test Carefully
+Why You Should Choose a Memory Test Carefully

 Some are designed to use your test results to scare you into buying a product or service.

-One popular test gives everyone who takes it a diagnosis of Alzheimer’s.
+One popular test gave everyone who took it a diagnosis of Alzheimer’s.

 Many of these tests are used to gather your data which can be used for a variety of unscrupulous purposes.

 " Any legitimate memory test will clearly state its affiliation with a university, group of neuroscientists, or nonprofit organization.
 This will help ensure that the test is supported by science and will not misuse your information.

 Most commonly, your information is used to create targeted online ads and is sold to companies who mine data.

 Medical-based information can be sold to your insurance company or employer, or even fall into the hands of criminals.

 We hear this question often.
 Here's our answer: